 You may not be covered in certain situations

-- where there are no reasonable prospects of success;
+- where there is no reasonable prospect of success

 Failing in your duty

-Anyone who gives professional advice should consider purchasing insurance to protect against legal action.
+Anyone who gives professional advice should consider insurance to protect against legal action.

 Almost half of all small businesses have professional indemnity insurance

-- Professional indemnity insurance protects you from claims that you have not taken reasonable care when advising a third party, who suffers a loss as a result.
+- Professional indemnity insurance protects you from claims that you have not taken reasonable care when advising someone, who then suffers a loss as a result.